 This event occurred in March 2014.
 If you're looking for a upcoming event, try the links below:

 Be the first to leave your review of this event »

-Lineup and Details for Explosion Museum, Ghost Hunt ( Paranormal Investigation ) on Sat 29th March 2014
+Explosion Museum, Ghost Hunt ( Paranormal Investigation ) on Saturday 29th March 2014

 In 1750 the Board of Ordnance purchased 40 acres of agricultural land from Jane Priddy (hence Priddy?s Hard) and others to construct an earth rampart as part of the defences of Portsmouth Harbour and the Dockyard.
 The defences, which included two demi-bastions, a moat and a covered way, were completed in 1756.
 Soon afterwards, the Board decided to relocate the gunpowder stores from Portsmouth to Priddy?s Hard for safety reasons and in 1771 a magazine, office and cooperage were constructed with an adjoining camber basin on land within the ramparts.
 Officer?s houses and large gardens were added in 1777.

 As the Navy grew in size and importance, Priddy?s Hard Royal Naval Armaments Depot was one of a network of ordnance yards and gunwharfs established close to the Royal Dockyards to supply war ships with their guns, ammunition and associated services.
 Historically, the depots were the responsibility of a Board of Ordnance.

 In 1805 the Grand Magazine on the site was used to store Gunpowder that was delivered to Priddy?s Hard from Waltham Abbey.
 Gunpowder was transported from this Magazine to the Trafalgar Fleet via a Camber Dock, the Fleet included Nelson?s Flagship HMS Victory.